 In certain circumstances, particularly if the treatment involved is serious with long-lasting consequences, involves significant risks or there could be some question around the mature minor’s capacity, it may be appropriate to seek a Court determination on whether treatment should proceed, based on a determination of the child’s “best interests’.

 We at Tego Insurance strive to be specialists in the field of healthcare compliance and confidentiality.
 If you would like more information about your specific circumstances in dealing with a Mature Minor, please contact us!
-Tego Insurance offers Doctors medical indemnity insurance and Doctors indemnity insurance for healthcare practitioners underwritten by Berkshire Hathaway, a brand globally synonymous with trust and integrity.
+Tego Insurance offers Doctors medical indemnity insurance and Doctors indemnity insurance for healthcare practitioners.
 We have a profound understanding of the Australian healthcare profession and the ever-changing medical industry.
 It’s this expertise that allows us to provide leading cover with more choice, innovation and greater flexibility.

 This publication is general in nature and is not comprehensive or constitute legal or medical advice.
 You should seek legal, medical or other professional advice before relying on any content, and practice proper clinical decision making with regard to individual circumstances.
 Persons implementing any recommendations contained in this publication must exercise their own independent skill or judgment or seek appropriate professional advice relevant to their own particular practice.
 Compliance with any recommendations will not in any way guarantee discharge of the duty of care owed to patients and others coming into contact with the health professional or practice.
 Tego Insurance Pty Ltd is not responsible to you or anyone else for any loss suffered in connection with the use of this information.